GGianluppi/penetration-testing-capstone/README.md

 </p>

-**Step 5: Research and propose SQL attack remediation.**
+### Step 5: Research and propose SQL attack remediation.

-What are five remediation methods for preventing SQL injection exploits?
+#### What are five remediation methods for preventing SQL injection exploits?

-1. Parameterized Queries: Use parameterized queries or prepared statements to separate SQL code from data.
-This means that user input is treated as data and not executable code.
+**1. Parameterized Queries:** Use parameterized queries or prepared statements to separate SQL code from data.
+This means that user input is treated as data and not executable code.</br>
-2. Stored Procedures: Utilize stored procedures to encapsulate SQL code within the database.
-By doing so, you limit the exposure of raw SQL statements to user inputs.
+**2. Stored Procedures:** Utilize stored procedures to encapsulate SQL code within the database.
+By doing so, you limit the exposure of raw SQL statements to user inputs.</br>
-3. Input Validation and Sanitization: Validate and sanitize all user inputs.
-Ensure that input data conforms to expected formats, types, and lengths.
+**3. Input Validation and Sanitization:** Validate and sanitize all user inputs.
+Ensure that input data conforms to expected formats, types, and lengths.</br>
-4. Use of Web Application Firewalls (WAFs): Configure the WAF to filter out known attack patterns and anomalies.
+**4. Use of Web Application Firewalls (WAFs):** Configure the WAF to filter out known attack patterns and anomalies.</br>
-5. Least Privilege Principle: Limit database user permissions to the minimum necessary for the application to function.
+**5. Least Privilege Principle:** Limit database user permissions to the minimum necessary for the application to function.
 Avoid using database accounts with administrative privileges for web applications.

 ## Challenge 2: Web Server Vulnerabilities